How to Screen a Rental Applicant Who Doesn't Provide an SSN

 • No pets and no smoking

-It’s within your right as a landlord in those cases to require more to help mitigate the risk of taking on a tenant without a demonstrated history of being a good renter.
+However, because they don’t have criminal, credit, or rental history, it’s within your right as a landlord to require more to help mitigate the risk of taking on a tenant without a demonstrated history of being a good renter.

 Can Landlords Use an Individual Taxpayer Identification Number (ITIN) to Screen Tenants?

 For example, Experian’s online portal asks for an SSN.
 If an ITIN is input, it will be recognized as invalid.
-The alternative is to send a request by mail, including the ITIN as well as other information such as name, birthdate, and address.
+The alternative is to send a request by mail, including the ITIN and other information such as name, birth date, and address.

-More tenant screening services are able to take an ITIN, like TransUnion does for gathering credit history.
+Other tenant screening services can take an ITIN, as TransUnion does, to gather credit history.

 However, it’s more practical today to find a tenant reporting service that doesn’t require an SSN and use that moving forward for your rental.